OLD TOM'S SPORTS BAR RESTAURANT

 Would you eat here?

-OLD TOM'S SPORTS BAR RESTAURANT looks fairly solid on paper.
-Would you eat here?
+OLD TOM'S SPORTS BAR RESTAURANT has some meaningful issues on record.
+Would you still eat here?

 Join the discussion